ondrej33/hctl-model-checker/README.md

 The main script to run is the model_check.py.

-The implementation for the formula components evaluation (EX, binder...) is located in the implementation.py.
+The implementation for evaluating of the individual HCTL operators (EX, binder, ...) is located in the implementation.py.
-The file also includes all kinds of result printing.
+There are also all kinds of result printing.

-In the Parsing_HCTL_formula/ directory, there is the grammar and parser for the HCTL logic.
+In the Parsing_HCTL_formula directory, there is the grammar and parser for the HCTL logic.
 There is also the script evaluator_hctl.py, with the main algorithm for the model checker, including caching and optimizations.
 Most of the other files in the folder is generated automatically from the grammar by ANTLR.